soundofives/worldbuilding/settings/15k/15k/Hooks/Adventure Hooks.md

 6. The Tower is hosting a festival and needs artists.
 Acquire them by any means necessary.

-7. Zagyg's pursuit of apotheosis: he seeks the Thief Blade, partially for the Vampire Lord Kas, but partially for himself...
+~~7.
+Zagyg's pursuit of apotheosis: he seeks the Thief Blade, partially for the Vampire Lord Kas, but partially for himself...~~

 8. Fraz saga.
 8.0. ~~Find Fraz.
 You have to get past the Forbidance ward set up by Vezel, and make your way through the Guards and Wards maze guarded by a monster.~~